GENERAL INFORMATION: 503-823-4000

 2. Interim rules will be effective for a period of not longer than 180 days.

-3. Not more than 30 days after adoption of an interim rule, public notice of interim rules must be given by publication in a newspaper of general circulation and notice sent to the Office of Neighborhood Involvement.
+3. Not more than 30 days after adoption of an interim rule, public notice of interim rules must be given by publication in a newspaper of general circulation and notice sent to the Office of Community & Civic Life.
 Such notice must also identify the location at which copies of the full set of the interim rules may be obtained.

 D. All final and interim rules must be filed in the offices of the Director.
 All final and interim rules will be available to the public at the Development Services Center.